Same3000/FinalProject_2025_Samy_YACEF/README.md

 - Content-based filtering models showed potential but required additional tuning to enhance performance metrics.

 **Recent Developments:**
-- The ALS model was re-evaluated with extended recommendations (top-100 items), resulting in a precision of **0.3218**, while other metrics remained unchanged.
+- The ALS model was re-evaluated with extended recommendations (top-100 items), resulting in a precision of **0.3218** and a ndcg of **0.6117**, while other metrics remained unchanged.
 - An advanced model combining collaborative and content-based filtering approaches was considered but postponed due to suboptimal performance of content-based models.

 **Future Directions:**